-A corn heating pad is one of my all time favorite gifts that I have received.
-This corn filled heating pad is a great muscle pain soother, back relaxer or anything that a little warmth will give a bit of pain relief.
-The best part it can be used hot or cold.
+A corn heating pad is one of my all-time favorite gifts that I have received.
+This heating pad is a great muscle pain soother, back relaxer, or anything that a little warmth will give a bit of pain relief.
+The best part is it can be used hot or cold.

 We call it the Crunchy Little Corn Bag!
 My mom received one back when I was in high school,

 and we were always fighting over it.
 When I was student teaching, one of my darling students gave me one for Christmas.
 And here it is – almost 10 years later – my beloved corn bag!

 They can be made in all sizes for all purposes.
 These corn-filled bags are perfect for sore muscles, neck pain, cramp soothers, and hand warmers, and they are also a bed warmer.
 The possibilities are endless.

 WHY USE CORN INSTEAD OF RICE OR BEANS?

 Corn stays cleanest the longest, won’t have problems with humidity, mold, mildew, and generally won’t provoke allergies.

 We’re not just making your run of the mill crunchy little corn bag, we’re making an AWESOMEFIED crunchy little corn bag with ruffles.
 Here is what you need:

 Flannel or cotton fabric, cut into the following sizes:

 - 2×5″ (for the bow tie)